Sign Up for a Free Account

 • The cavernous sinus communicates with the internal carotid artery in “direct” fistulas, and with branches of the internal carotid, the external carotid, or both arteries in “indirect” fistulas.

-• Although there is no randomized controlled study of the therapeutic modalities, most carotid-cavernous sinus fistulas can be closed successfully by neuro-intervention.
+• Although there is no randomized controlled study of treatments, most carotid-cavernous sinus fistulas can be closed successfully by endovascular intervention.
+Spontaneous closure is also observed in many cases without surgical intervention.

 • Surgery and radiotherapy are used in failures of endovascular therapy.